Logluv TIFF: Details

 LogLuv TIFF's design solves two specific problems: storing high-dynamic image data and doing so within a reasonable amount of space.
-Traditional image format generally stores pixel data in RGB-space occupying 24 bits, with 8 bits for each color component.
+Traditional image formats generally store pixel data in RGB-space occupying 24 bits, with 8 bits for each color component.
 This limits the representable colors to a subset of all visible and distinguishable colors, introducing quantization and clamping artifacts clearly visible to human observers.
 Using a triplet of floats to represent RGB would be a viable solution, but it would quadruple the size of the file (occupying 32 bits for each color-component, as opposed to 8 bits).

 Instead of using RGB, LogLuv uses the logarithm of the luminance and the CIELUV (u’, v’) chromaticity coordinates in order to provide a perceptually uniform color space.
 LogLuv allocates 8 bits for each of the u’ and v’ coordinates, which allows encoding the full visible gamut with imperceptible step sizes.
 In order to provide the required high dynamic range with imperceptible luminance steps, LogLuv uses 16 bits to encode a fixed-point base 2 logarithm of the luminance, which allows an EV range of nearly 128 stops.
 The space occupied by one pixel is thus 32 bits (L16 + U8 + V8), marginally bigger than a standard 8 bit RGB-image.